A vibrant university town

 Thanks to the City of Knowledge, Lyngby has become one of the country’s most attractive cities in which to invest.

-Peter Mering, Real Estate Director – Danica Ejendomme
+Peter Mering, Senior Real Estate Advisor – Danica Ejendomme